Team San Juan: Pandemic, roster instability (2021–2022)

 Team San Juan opened the Mexico City Masters by scoring 21:20 wins over Šakiai Gulbele and Omaha South 3Ball in the pool stage.
 By joining Mayagüez, this was the first time that two teams from Puerto Rico participated in the same tournament of the tour.

 Player specialization (2023–present)

 Intending to avoid the recurrent scheduling issues with the BSN that had limited its ability to secure key players, the team managed to secure a grant for Luis Cuascut, Adrián Ocasio, Antonio Ralat, Leandro Allende and Brian Vázquez from the Puerto Rico Olympic Committee (COPUR) so that they could compete exclusively in the 3x3 category.
+The first tournament entered by this version of San Juan was the 3x3 Winter Tour, which they opened with a 22:8 win over Serbian Blue Blood before dropping the second game to China Mix, 15:21.
+In their next game, San Juan defeated 3x3 Kruševac Master (21:15).
+The team closed their participation in a loss to Wuxi Huishan Ne 3x3, 16:21.

+In April 2023, the team classified to the Edmonton Masters by winning the 3rd 3x3 Puerto Rico Open by besting Caguas VK (18:16) in the final.
+To close the month, San Juan participated in the Lausanne Super Quest, opening with a 21:9 win over the host in Pool D play.
+They advanced by defeating Liman (21:17) and Toronto (21:15) in the semifinals.
+In the final, San Juan defeated Düsseldorf, 21:19, to win the tournament and qualify to the Manila Masters.